scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 <img alt="i7" width="500" src="https://scott.ai/img/build_an_ai/ai_7a.jpg">

 The next major way machines learn reminds me of "Marco, Polo!" we played on the swim team.
-If a AI guesses close to the answer, we say they're "warmer" and the AI keeps moving forward.
+If an AI guesses close to the answer, we say they're "warmer" and the AI keeps moving forward.
 If the AI guesses farther from the answer, we say they're "colder" and the
 AI switches direction.

 <img alt="i8" width="500" src="https://scott.ai/img/build_an_ai/ai_8a.jpg">

 What?
 Were you expecting something more exotic?
 Elementary school teaching, Hide n Seek, and tensors?
 Is that all there is?

 Yes.